symfony/symfony-docs/book/security.rst

 If you have some sort of registration form for users, you'll need to be able to determine the hashed password so that you can set it on your user.
-No matter what algorithm you configure for your user object, this can always be done by doing the following in a controller:
+No matter what algorithm you configure for your user object, the hashed password can always be determined in the following way from a controller:

 .. code-block:: php